-Through one to one support we help carers to manage their caring role within the cultural and religious boundaries.
-One to one support is offered in the area of accessing services, income maximisation, personal needs and development, carers break within acceptable boundaries, building positive relationships within their families, their rights and legal implications for the whole family, support with finding a direction in the way of work, studying, joining English classes or volunteering.
+Through one to one support we helped carers to manage their caring role within the cultural and religious boundaries.
+One to one support was offered in the area of accessing services, income maximisation, personal needs and development, carers break within acceptable boundaries, building positive relationships within their families, their rights and legal implications for the whole family, support with finding a direction in the way of work, studying, joining English classes or volunteering.

 Through programme of activities in group settings around health and well-being, increased social bonding opportunities, information about rights and legal issues, and educational workshops to enable informal learning, and raising physical and mental health status, the carers worked towards improving their quality of life.

 One of the crucial contribution of the project was forming a Carers Forum that provided group advocacy opportunities to South Asian female carers; especially unpaid carers experiencing barriers related to race and gender.
 The forum provided opportunities to share information about the gaps and issues for female carers bringing service providers and carers on one platform to influence policy debate.